giftree-app/giftree/README.md

 - re-run the commands above inside each folder

+4. Make sure you have a `.env` file with the required creds that looks like this:

+        MONGODB_URI=mongodb+srv://username:password@cluster0.mdaeo.azure.mongodb.net/Giftree?retryWrites=true&w=majority

+        SENDGRID_API_KEY=sendgrid_api_key

+        DEBUG=express:\*

+        NODE_ENV=development

-3. After you're done making changes and want to see what they look like on the brower, do the following:
+5. After you're done making changes and want to see what they look like on the brower, do the following:

 - Go into `gitfree/frontend` and run `ionic build`.
 You have to do this every time you want to see the changes you made.